hiteshjoshi1/commands/aws_learn/aws.iam.md

 #### AWS Cognito user pools

-- managed user directory for SaaS applications.
+- Managed user directory for SaaS applications.
-- Sign up or sign in for web or mobile applications
+- intended for Sign up or sign in for web or mobile applications
 - Works with Social media identites(federated identity)
 - non AD compatible